-While most residents have a minimal understanding of the structure and processes of organisations and government tasked with delivering services, a range of concerns and experiences of anguish were structural and cultural.
+While most residents have a minimal understanding of the structure and processes of organisations and Government tasked with delivering services, a range of concerns and experiences of anguish were structural and cultural.
 For example:

-- Escalation processes both internal and external are failing to address concerns in a timely manner if at all. - Government departments perceived to work in silos and do not collaborate and often deny liability and attribute challenges other departments or other section of their own department when present with complaints. - Lack of trust in government institutions. - High-level trust in Local NGOs, but perceived service reductions. - Perception that services shift responsibility. - Some cultural groups expressed genuine gratitude.
-However, they held a misguided fear of complaining because of the belief that they have no right to or it may negatively affect their tenancy. - NDIS eroding choice of preferred providers.
+- Escalation processes, both internal and external, are failing to address concerns promptly if at all. - Government departments perceived to work in silos and do not collaborate, often deny liability and ascribe challenges to other departments or other sections of their department when presented with complaints. - Lack of trust in government institutions. - High-level trust in Local NGOs but perceived service reductions. - The perception that services shift responsibility.

-- Inconsistent issuing of reference numbers following contact with agencies - ASB and neighbourhood disputes seen as significant issues to all participants and lack of tangible interventions by those responsible. - structural issue of a funding system that fosters competition rather than collaboration and does not value local expertise and longevity
+- Some cultural groups expressed genuine gratitude.
+However, they held a misguided fear of complaining because of the belief that they have no right to, or it may negatively affect their tenancy. - NDIS eroding choice of preferred providers. - Inconsistent issuing of reference numbers following contact with agencies - Anti-social behaviour and neighbour disputes are significant concern and the lack of tangible interventions by those responsible. - Structural issue of a funding system that fosters competition rather than collaboration and does not value local expertise and longevity